mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 -   [Study of Vignette A](#study-of-vignette-a)
     -   [Descriptive Commentary on Vignette A](#descriptive-commentary-on-vignette-a)
+-   [Observations and analysis of use of Game Design Patterns by participants](#observations-and-analysis-of-use-of-game-design-patterns-by-participants)
--   [Cultural, Interpersonal & Personal Planes Analysis of use of GDPs](#cultural-interpersonal-personal-planes-analysis-of-use-of-gdps)
+    -   [Using cultural, interpersonal & Personal Planes Analysis of use of GDPs](#using-cultural-interpersonal-personal-planes-analysis-of-use-of-gdps)
--   [The use of GDPs explored from a cultural focus](#the-use-of-gdps-explored-from-a-cultural-focus)
-    -   [Developing a language for informal feedback for peers to influence modification of games](#developing-a-language-for-informal-feedback-for-peers-to-influence-modification-of-games)
-    -   [The propagation of use of GDPs and associated practices stemming from playtesting](#the-propagation-of-use-of-gdps-and-associated-practices-stemming-from-playtesting)
+    -   [The propagation of use of GDPs through playtesting](#the-propagation-of-use-of-gdps-through-playtesting)
+    -   [GDPs used for informal peer feedback](#gdps-used-for-informal-peer-feedback)
-    -   [GDP used to allow exploration of home and professional funds of knowledge and practices](#gdp-used-to-allow-exploration-of-home-and-professional-funds-of-knowledge-and-practices)
+    -   [GDPs facilitate the use of wider funds of knowledge](#gdps-facilitate-the-use-of-wider-funds-of-knowledge)
+    -   [Documentation via code examples and step-by-step tutorials](#documentation-via-code-examples-and-step-by-step-tutorials)
+    -   [GDPs can aid the navigation of provided supporting resources](#gdps-can-aid-the-navigation-of-provided-supporting-resources)
-    -   [GDPs and the role of documentation and supporting resources](#gdps-and-the-role-of-documentation-and-supporting-resources)
+    -   [GDPs can facilitate navigation of documentation and resources beyond programme based support](#gdps-can-facilitate-navigation-of-documentation-and-resources-beyond-programme-based-support)
--   [The use of GDPs examined from an interpersonal focus](#the-use-of-gdps-examined-from-an-interpersonal-focus)
+    -   [Guiding a code patching
+        process](#guiding-a-code-patching-process)
-    -   [GDPs used to facilitate
+    -   [GDPs used to facilitate prioritisation in the design process](#gdps-used-to-facilitate-prioritisation-in-the-design-process)
-        prioritisation](#gdps-used-to-facilitate-prioritisation)
     -   [GDPs aiding the process of division of labour](#gdps-aiding-the-process-of-division-of-labour)
     -   [GDPs used to scaffold ideation processes](#gdps-used-to-scaffold-ideation-processes)
-    -   [GDPs facilitating designing for others](#gdps-facilitating-designing-for-others)
+    -   [GDPs can encourage learners to design for others](#gdps-can-encourage-learners-to-design-for-others)
     -   [GDP driving adoption of emerging technical processes](#gdp-driving-adoption-of-emerging-technical-processes)
--   [The use of GDPs explored from a personal focus](#the-use-of-gdps-explored-from-a-personal-focus)
+        -   [Other examples of GDP driving adoption of technical processes](#other-examples-of-gdp-driving-adoption-of-technical-processes)
     -   [Use of GDPs to support debugging and the product revision process](#use-of-gdps-to-support-debugging-and-the-product-revision-process)
-    -   [GDPs as a way to surface and discuss embedded computational, design and systems concepts](#gdps-as-a-way-to-surface-and-discuss-embedded-computational-design-and-systems-concepts)
+    -   [GDPs used to explore computational, design and systems concepts](#gdps-used-to-explore-computational-design-and-systems-concepts)
 -   [Discussion on the use of game design patterns in the 3M learning design](#discussion-on-the-use-of-game-design-patterns-in-the-3m-learning-design)
     -   [Discussion on the use of design patterns and pattern